innovationinsoftware/policy-dev/lab11.md

 #### 1. Update Your Configuration with a Cloud Block

-Edit your `terraform.tf` file to include a `cloud` block specifying your HCP Terraform organization and the desired workspace name.
+Edit your `main.tf` file to include a `cloud` block specifying your HCP Terraform organization and the desired workspace name.
 This tells Terraform where to create and manage your workspace.

 Example: